-The Association's exposure to insurance risk is initiated by the underwriting process and incorporates the possibility that an insured event occurs, leading to a claim on the Association from a policyholder.
+TTI's exposure to insurance risk is initiated by the underwriting process and incorporates the possibility that an insured event occurs, leading to a claim on TTI from a policyholder.
 The risk is managed through the underwriting process, the purchase of reinsurance cover, the management of claims costs, and the reserving process.